Islam and magic: Afghanistan

 Religious clerics (mullah) are consulted to ward off evil magic by means of good magic.
 Practitioners of black magic are said to rely upon evil spirits to cast sorcery, whereas the cleric use shamanistic rites in order to combat evil.
 Furthermore, there are several demonic creatures supposedly harassing the Afghan life, including jinn, ghosts, and demons.
 White magic is used to defend against such spirits and referred to as nuri (divine light), whereas evil magic is related to Satan and called nari (fiery).

 Malaysia

 Malays make a distinction between white and black magic.
 The latter falls within the fields of Islam and does not violate any Islamic principle.
 It relies on Islamic purity rituals such as Islamic chanting (dhikr), the Quran, and mastery of the soul.
-Sorcery, on the other hand, are said to fall outside the folds of Islam and believed to call upon either foreign spirits (jinn) —which may include a variaty of Indian deities— or the devils of the Islamic religion (shayāṭīn).
+Sorcery, on the other hand, are said to fall outside the folds of Islam and believed to call upon either foreign spirits (jinn) —which may include a variety of Indian deities— or the devils of the Islamic religion (shayāṭīn).
 Others also believe that magic roots in the intention (niyet) of a magically gifted person; either to heal or to harm.